 Literally, he actually pees on the plans.
-Or "urinates", as Orwell so delicately puts it.
+Or "urinates," as Orwell so delicately puts it.
 We're not kidding.

+Benjamin pops back up again to say that life is terrible either way, windmill or no windmill.
 Snowball and Napoleon give speeches about the windmill; Snowball's is superior.
-But before the vote, Napoleon brings in the pups from before (we told you to look out for them) which are now all grown-up and tooth-baring and vicious and they chase Snowball out of the farm.
+But before the vote, Napoleon brings in his private army of puppies, now all grown-up and tooth-baring and vicious, and they chase Snowball out of the farm.
 Napoleon wins by default.
-Or by brute force, depending on your point of view.

 Once he's in charge, Napoleon abolishes the meetings.
 Squealer makes him seem like a god by "explaining" things to the dumber animals.

 Oh, and then Napoleon decides to build the windmill after all.
 How convenient.